 You are inching your way closer to your estimated due date.
 This week is your thirty-sixth week of pregnancy.
-As the days go by you may be starting to wonder if you are ever going to actually have your baby.
-You may be analyzing every cramp, ache or feeling of wetness.
-In this week’s newsletter we are going to be discussing just what’s on your mind, signs of labor.
+As the days go by, you may be starting to wonder if you are ever going to actually have your baby.
+You may be analyzing every cramp, ache, or feeling of wetness.
+In this week’s newsletter, we are going to be discussing just what’s on your mind: signs of labor.
 We will tell you the things to look for to let you know that you may have started labor.
-You may know some of the signs and symptoms of labor but may be wondering how to tell the difference between real labor and false labor.
+You may know some of the signs and symptoms of labor, but you may be wondering how to tell the difference between real labor and false labor.
 We are going to be discussing false labor in this week’s newsletter as well.

 Signs of Labor

 Here are some of the common signs of labor.

 Nesting: Many women begin to “nest” right before they go into labor.
 Nesting is a word used to describe preparing your baby’s nest.
 You may feel the need to get your house super clean or perhaps you may start cooking lots of freezer meals.

 Dropping or lightening: As your baby descends into your pelvis, you may notice that your baby’s position has dropped.
 Sometimes this is obvious, and other times, you won’t notice this at all.